Feeling nervous is one of the many wonderful experiences we humans enjoy.

 Allow yourself to feel as nervous as possible, for as long as you can stand.

 I know that sounds horrendous, but stick with me.

 A lot of the misery that comes with feeling nervous is actually caused by the attempt to suppress it.

-So instead of trying not to feel awful, give yourself permission to feel as dizzingly, stupendously, ridiculously awful as you can.
-Here’s how:
+So instead of trying very hard not to feel awful, give yourself permission to feel as dizzingly, stupendously, ridiculously awful as you can.

 Say to yourself: “Argh.
 I feel really nervous.
 I didn’t even know that bit of me could sweat.
 Okay body, you win.
-You’re allowed to feel as bad as you want starting…NOW.”
+You’re allowed to feel as bad as you want.”

-You’ll feel incredibly awful for about ten or twenty seconds.
-Then you’ll start to feel much better
+You feel incredibly awful for about ten or twenty seconds, then you start to feel much better.

 It’s weird, but that’s how it works.

 You’re braced for impact, and it is pretty excruciating for the first second or two, but then those hot, all-consuming feelings evaporate.